CiprianFlorin-Ifrim/RPixelGame_led_animations/README.md

 README file for Phyton LED Assesment

-My project consists in a small Zelda game with CMD and OPS as the user interface.
+My project consists in a small Zelda game with CMD and OPC as the user interface.
-The user has to fight 5 randomly chosen bosses from a dictionary(lore friendly) with a selection of 12 weapons(lore friendly) that deal different damage.
+The user has to fight 5 randomly chosen bosses from a dictionary(lore friendly) with a selection of 12 weapons(lore friendly) that deal different amount of damage.
+Besides damage, every weapon also has a "durability" value, if a weapon is used too much, the weapon breaks and cannot be used again.
+The idea is that the player has to decide the best use case scenario for the weapons available and the remaining player health.
 It is a turn based game, so everytime the user ends the turn and does damage, the boss will do damage to the player aswell.
-The weapon selection screen is displyed with the CMD window, while the player's health is displayed on the OPS simulator.
+The weapon selection screen is displyed with the CMD window, while the player's health is displayed on the OPC simulator.
-Total health 300, repressented by 3 hearths, the bosses have specific health between 200 and 500 and deal between 0-25 damage every turn(randomly generated).
+Total health 300, repressented by 3 hearths, every quarter is 25HP.
+The bosses have specific health between 200 and 500 and deal between 10-25 damage every turn(randomly generated).
 To win the game the player has to kill all 5 bosses with the 300 health available, otherwise it's GAME OVER!
+Everytime a boss has been defeated and new boss is selected, the player's health is restored back to 300HP.
+BUT NOT THE WEAPON DURABILITY!
-There are different animations based on the activities happening in the game, all visible through the OPS simulator.
+There are different animations and sounds based on the activities happening in the game, all visible through the OPC simulator.

 CHANGELOG:
 Version 0.1:
 - created .py file
-- added backgroud and defined LED positions for 1 hearth
+- added backgroud and defined LED positions for 1 heart

 Version 0.2:
 - created 3 distinct hearts